Is There Something I Should Know?

-"Is There Something I Should Know?" is the eighth single by British pop band Duran Duran, released on 14 March 1983.
+"Is There Something I Should Know?" is the eighth single by the English pop rock band Duran Duran, released on 14 March 1983.

 The song was released as a stand-alone single and became the band's first UK number one record.
 It debuted in the number one position on the UK Singles Chart on 26 March 1983.
 The single also had great success in America, where it was released in late May.
 The song reached number four on the US Billboard Hot 100 on 6 August 1983 and sold more than a million copies.
+As of October 2021, "Is There Something I Should Know?" is the eleventh most streamed Duran Duran song in the UK.